 The law that allows up to three regional resort casino licenses in Massachusetts gave exclusivity to a federally-recognized tribe in the southeast region -- but also gave the commission authority to open up the region to commercial bidders if the prospects of a tribal casino appeared slim.

 The Mashpee insist they are on course to break ground in Taunton within the next year.
-But to do so they must gain land-in-trust approval from the federal government for the 146-acre site, a process that some legal analysts say could take years and is clouded by a U.S. Supreme Court decision that limits land taking for tribes that were recognized before 1934.
-The Mashpee received federal recognition in 2007.
+But to do so they must gain land-in-trust approval from the federal government for the 146-acre site, a process that some legal analysts say could take years and is clouded by a U.S.

 The proposal adopted by the commission would allow commercial companies in southeastern Massachusetts to apply for casino licenses under the same competitive process that is now being used in the two other regions, eastern and western Massachusetts.
 In the meantime, the Mashpee would be able to continue with its efforts, which fall outside the commission’s jurisdiction.